RPM-Prog3/remote_patient_monitoring/README.md

   - [ ] Warning
   - [ ] Urgent
 - [ ] A permanent record (database) to be kept of average values for every minute during a day and also instances when there have been abnormal signs
-- [ ] A tunable simulation of the vital signs and ECG for the system to display:
+- [ ] A tunable App.simulation of the vital signs and ECG for the system to display:
   - [ ] Simulate a normal patient
   - [ ] Simulate a patient who has abnormal vital signs